WJY-norainu/cs2102-python-flask-setup-guide/README.md

 `<log-in page>`

 Observe what happens when you:
-* try to log in without any information entered
+* try to log in without entering any information
 * try to log in with a non-existing name
+* try to log in with an existing name but wrong password
-* try to log in with an existing name
+* try to log in with an existing name and correct password

 When you are done, close the browser and stop web server by pressing `CTRL+C` in the terminal running it.

 ## Additional Information

+* how to use Bootstrap template in flask project
+* flask session
+*